Hindsight bias: Visual hindsight bias

 The phenomenon of visual hindsight bias has important implications for a form of malpractice litigation that occurs in the field of radiology.
 Typically, in these cases, a radiologist is charged with having failed to detect the presence of an abnormality that was present in a radiology image.
 During litigation, a different radiologist – who now knows that the image contains an abnormality – is asked to judge how likely it would be for a naive radiologist to have detected the abnormality during the initial reading of the image.
-This kind of judgment directly parallels the judgments made in hindsight bias studies.
+This kind of judgement directly parallels the judgments made in hindsight bias studies.
 Consistent with the hindsight bias literature, it has been found that abnormalities are, in fact, more easily detected in hindsight than foresight.
 In the absence of controls for hindsight bias, testifying radiologists may overestimate the ease with which the abnormality would have been detected in foresight.

-Attempts to decrease
+Attempts to reduce hindsight bias

 Research suggests that people still exhibit the hindsight bias even when they are aware of it or possess the intention of eradicating it.
 There is no solution to eliminate hindsight bias in its totality, but only ways to reduce it.
 Some of these include considering alternative explanations or opening one's mind to different perspectives.
 The only observable way to decrease hindsight bias in testing is to have the participant think about how alternative hypotheses could be correct.
 As a result, the participant would doubt the correct hypothesis and report not having chosen it.

 Given that researchers' attempts to eliminate hindsight bias have failed, some believe there is a possible combination of motivational and automatic processes in cognitive reconstruction.
 Incentive prompts participants to use more effort to recover even the weak memory traces.
 This idea supports the causal model theory and the use of sense-making to understand event outcomes.

 Individual differences

 A multinomial processing tree (MPT) model was used to identify processes underlying the phenomenon of hindsight bias (HB).
-A 2015 study extended HB by incorporating individual differences in cognitive function into estimates of core parameters of the model for older and younger adults the MPT model.
+A 2015 study extended HB by incorporating individual differences in cognitive function into estimates of core parameters of the model for older and younger adults, the MPT model.
 The findings suggest that (1) in the absence of outcome knowledge, better episodic memory is associated with higher recall, (2) Better episodic memory and inhibitory control and higher working memory abilities were associated with higher recall abilities in the presence of knowledge of the outcome, (3) Better inhibitory control is associated with less reconstruction bias.
 Despite a similar pattern of effects in young adults, cognitive covariates did not significantly predict the underlying HB process in this age group.
 Overall, the findings of this study suggest that working memory capacity and inhibitory control contribute to individual differences in recall bias and reconstruction bias, respectively, especially in older adults.